Univ-Wyo-Education/S21-4010/syllabus.md

-# The 5 Interactive discussions.
+# The 5 Interactive Discussions.

  These are required.
 They will be on zoom.
 Choose a time of day to attend.
 They will be held at 3 different